 8. Freeing full-time employees

-An advantage of recruiting flexible staffing is that it frees the full-time employees to pursue complex challenges and challenging roles which they usually would not get the time to do.
+An advantage is that it frees the full-time employees to pursue complex challenges and challenging roles which they usually would not get the time to do.

 9. Becomes easy to hire specialists